boryanagoncharenko/CssCoco/test.md

 button#backButton {…}
 .menu-left#newMenuIcon {…}
  ```
- **Actions**:  Find an id that is also a key selector; check if the previous sibling is an html tag
+ **Actions**:  Find an id that is also a key selector; check if the previous sibling is an html tag.

  ---
 **Description**: Don’t qualify class rules with tag names or classes
  **Source**: [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS)
- **Violations**:  The convention states that if a rule has an class selector as its key selector, tags should not be added to the rule.
+ **Violations**:  The convention states that if a rule has a class selector as its key selector, tags should not be added to the rule.
 Violations include:
  ```
 treecell.indented {…}
  ```
- **Actions**:  Find a class that is also a key selector; check if the previous sibling is an html tag
+ **Actions**:  Find a class that is also a key selector; check if the previous sibling is an html tag.

  ---
 **Description**: Use the most specific category possible